itteco/iframely/README.md

 You might wish to read [Iframely Protocol](http://iframely.com/oembed2) spec to get a better intro into structure of the API responses and overall concept for responsive embeds.

-The custom domain plugins (all 100+ of them) in Iframely gateway convert those 100+ domains into Iframely Protocol compliant publishers.
+The custom domain plugins (all 100+ of them) and generic parsers in Iframely gateway convert domains into Iframely Protocol compliant publishers.
 Iframely gateway acts as the connector with this regard and by the same time is the embeds Consumer app.

 ### A Picture is Worth a Thousand Words